soutaro/sublime-rbs-plugin/README.md

 ![Screenshot](./screenshot.png?raw=true)

-This package is not published yet on PackageControl.
+You can install the package through [PackageControl](https://packagecontrol.io/).

+## Installing it manually

-Try installing the plugin manually.
+You can install the plugin manually.

 ```
 $ cd $packages-dir